getify/Functional-Light-JS/ch1.md

 **Tip:** The `length` property of a function is read-only and it's determined at the time you declare the function.
 It should be thought of as essentially a piece of metadata that describes something about the intended usage of the function.

 What about counting the number of arguments a function receives?
 This used to be trivial, but now the situation is slightly more complicated.
-In the original version(s) of JavaScript, each function had an `arguments` object (array-like) that held a reference to all the arguments passed in.
+In the original version(s) of JavaScript, each function had an `arguments` object (array-like) that held a reference to each of the arguments passed in.
 You could then inspect the `length` property of `arguments` to figure out how many were actually passed.

 ```js
 function foo(x,y,z) {